-The Propel sinus implant, the Propel Mini Steroid-Releasing Implant, and the Propel Contour devices were FDA approved through the premarket approval (PMA) process.
-The efficacy and safety of the PROPEL implant in adult patients with CRS undergoing FESS were reported in 3 prospective clinical trials that included 205 patients in the U.S. The ADVANCE II clinical trial is derived from and is supported by the ADVANCE clinical trial and CONSENSUS II pilot study.
+The Propel sinus implant, the Propel Mini Steroid-Releasing Implant, and the Propel Contour devices were FDA-approved through the premarket approval process.
+The efficacy and safety of the PROPEL implant in adult patients with CRS undergoing FESS were reported in 3 prospective clinical trials that included 205 patients in the U.S. The

+ADVANCE II clinical trial is derived from and supported by the ADVANCE clinical trial and the CONSENSUS II pilot study.

-Forwith et al. (2011) published the results of the ADVANCE study, a non-randomized, open label, multicenter, single-arm trial that evaluated the placement of the PROPEL implant in 50 patients with CRS who were scheduled to undergo ESS (n=50 patients/90 sinuses).
-The participants received bilateral or unilateral steroid-eluting sinus implant placement at the end of the ESS procedure.
+Forwith et al. (2011) published the results of the ADVANCE study, a non-randomized, open-label, multicenter, single-arm trial that evaluated the placement of the PROPEL implant in 50 patients with CRS who were scheduled to undergo ESS (n = 50 patients; 90 sinuses).
+The participants received bilateral or unilateral steroid-eluting sinus implants at the end of the ESS procedure.
 Oral or intranasal steroids were withheld during the first 60 days postoperatively.
-The patients received endoscopic follow-up to 60 days post-operation and patient-reported outcomes continued for 6 months (Sinonasal Outcomes Test 22, Rhinosinusitis Disability Index, and Total Nasal Symptom Scoring).
+The patients received endoscopic follow-up to 60 days post-operation, and patient-reported outcomes continued for 6 months (Sinonasal Outcomes Test 22, Rhinosinusitis Disability Index, and Total Nasal Symptom Scoring).
 Implants were successfully placed in all 90 sinuses.
-Three self-reported surveys reported statistically significant mean changes from baseline to day 60 and 6 months.
-Minimal degrees of inflammation and adhesions were observed at 1 month and mean inflammation scores were minimal at all time-points.
-No clinically significant changes in baseline IOP occurred despite the likely possibility of topical ophthalmic corticosteroids causing increased intraocular pressure (IOP) and ocular hypertension.
-The authors concluded that the stent appears to optimize surgical results by minimizing the occurrence of inflammation, adhesions, and polypoid tissue formation with negligible potential for ocular adverse effects.
-There is no evidence available to indicate whether this absorbable sinus stent maintains sinus patency long-term.
-The limitations noted for this study includes small its small sample size (n=50), short-term objective follow-up and lack of randomization.
+Three self-reported surveys reported statistically significant mean changes from baseline to days 60 and 6 months.
+Minimal degrees of inflammation and adhesions were observed at 1 month and mean inflammation scores were minimal at all time points.
+No clinically significant changes in baseline intraocular pressure (IOP) occurred despite the likely possibility of topical ophthalmic corticosteroids causing increased IOP and ocular hypertension.
+The authors concluded that the stent appears to optimize surgical results by minimizing the occurrence of inflammation, adhesions, and polypoid tissue formation, with negligible potential for ocular adverse effects (AEs).
+There is no evidence available to suggest that this absorbable sinus stent maintains sinus patency over time.
+The limitations noted for this study include its small sample size (n = 50), short-term objective follow-up, and lack of randomization.

-The efficacy and safety of the PROPEL implant has been studied in two prospective double-blinded RCTs [Murr et al. 2011 (CONSENSUS II); Marple et al. 2012 (ADVANCE II)].
+The efficacy and safety of the PROPEL implant have been studied in two prospective double-blinded randomized controlled trials (RCTs) (Murr et al., 2011; CONSENSUS II; Marple et al. (2012); ADVANCE II).
 Both studies utilized an intrapatient control design and compared a steroid-eluting implant with an identical control implant.
-The primary efficacy outcome in CONSENSUS II is the degree of inflammation rated by the treating physician whereas the primary outcome in ADVANCE II is the reduction in the need for postoperative interventions at day 30 post-procedure.
+The primary efficacy outcome in CONSENSUS II is the degree of inflammation rated by the treating physician, whereas the primary outcome in ADVANCE II is the reduction in the need for postoperative interventions at day 30 post-procedure.